Demfier/seq2seq/docs/nmt.md

 ## Alternative: Generate Toy Data

 Training on real-world translation data can take a very long time.
 If you do not have access to a machine with a GPU but would like to play around with a smaller dataset, we provide a way to generate toy data.
 The following command will generate a dataset where the target sequences are reversed source sequences.
-That is, the model needs to learn the reverse the inputs.
+That is, the model needs to learn the reverse of the inputs.
 While this task is not very useful in practice, we can train such a model quickly and use it as as sanity-check to make sure that the end-to-end pipeline is working as intended.

 ```
 DATA_TYPE=reverse ./bin/data/toy.sh